Vodes/osu-np-Bot/README.md

 # osu-!np-Bot

 ## a basic Twitch Bot written in Java.
+!np tells the chat whatever you're playing/listening to in osu!

 ## Things you'll need:
 - StreamCompanion with default outputs (more info in the "info" tab)